pedrogawa/todo-study/README.md

 A todo list project for the purposes of studying using React Redux, Redux Thunks, React-Hook-Form and Yup.
-(Work in progress)